 It can be daunting to put together chemical recognition, hazard description, and appropriate protection details for every chemical in your facility.
 Fortunately, a chemical’s SDS can do much of the “heavy lifting” in building your facility’s HazCom training system; all of that information is already included in the sixteen sections of an SDS for each hazardous chemical.

 Workers need to be trained to understand an SDS as part of your HazCom program already, so they can benefit from the wealth of information in these documents.
 Workers can’t read an SDS if they can’t find it, though, so another part of your HazCom training is to ensure that workers know where to look for these detailed documents.

 Graphic Products offers free resources for HazCom training.
 Our Best Practice Guide to the Globally Harmonized System explains the classification and documentation system that forms the foundation of HazCom 2012, while our Best Practice Guide to HazCom 2012 describes the legal requirements that OSHA has created for American workplaces, and answers questions about the details of the rules.
 We also offer a quick reference chart to the sections of an SDS and the building blocks of a HazCom label, making it easy to keep this important information available.

 In addition to information, we can provide the protective equipment you need to keep your workers safe.
 We also provide a wide variety of spill control and response supplies to deal with the inevitable accidents.
-If you’re looking for more in-depth information, including video training programs and class-oriented workbooks, Graphic Products also carries a line of safety training materials that cover GHS and HazCom.
+Graphic Products also carries a line of chemical hazard signs & labels that cover GHS and HazCom.